Svalbard: Travel to the Midnight Sun

-I finally traveled to Svalbard in August 2014 during mid-night sun period with a short stop at my beloved Lofoten Islands, probably the most special travel place for me on this Earth.
+I finally traveled to Svalbard in August 2014 during mid-night sun period with a short stop at my beloved Lofoten Islands, one of the most special places on this Earth for me.
 Svalbard is under the sovereignty of Norway but subject to the strict rules arising from the Svalbard Treaty of 1920, which sets the Norwegian sovereignty over the land but at the same time restricts the extent of the rights granted to Norway and lists the rights of the other signatory countries.
 So maybe it is better to say – Svalbard is no man’s land.